allmazee/TaskVibe/README.md

 # TaskVibe

-TaskVibe is a A RESTful task management app with JWT-based authentication, powered by Spring Boot, PostgreSQL, and React.
+TaskVibe is a RESTful task management app with JWT-based authentication, powered by Spring Boot, PostgreSQL, and React.
 It allows users to register, log in, create, edit, delete, and sort tasks with a clean and intuitive interface.

 ![app screenshot](https://github.com/allmazee/TaskVibe/blob/main/misc/images/image-1.png)